Summer & Winter School

 How do you turn a script into a fully realised production?
 How does that character you love, grow from words on a page into a three-dimensional being?
 How do actors and directors do what they do?

-State Theatre Company’s Summer School is an exciting opportunity for young people (ages 15-17) to receive practical experience in creating theatre from recognised artists in the industry.
+State Theatre Company South Australia’s Summer and Winter Schools are an exciting opportunity for young people (ages 15-17) to receive practical experience in creating theatre from recognised artists in the industry.
 An integral part of our State Educate program, Summer School provides excellent preparation for students undertaking drama at a SACE 1 – SACE 2 level or for those looking to further their theatrical skills.

 If you have any questions, please email email@example.com.

 How do you turn your stories and ideas into a show?
 What skills do actors, writers and directors use to create new work?
 Is it possible to make something in just one week?